cstjean/ScikitLearn.jl/docs/dataframes.md

 # DataFrames

-It is possible to train models based on dataframes, but they need to be converted to arrays first. `DataFrameMapper` is used to specify how this conversion proceeds.
+It is possible to use a dataframe as a training set, but it needs to be converted to an array first. `DataFrameMapper` is used to specify how this conversion proceeds.
 For example, PCA might be applied to some numerical dataframe columns, and one-hot-encoding to a categorical column.

 ## Transformation Mapping

+Consider this dataset:

 ```julia